 I chose the 1860 deluxe mainly for its stability and safety.
 While this is a bigger boat, it is still light enough to effectively row this stretch of river.
 To access the Land of Giants, we have to cross upper Holter Lake, which is known to get pretty sporty.
 The Crestliner 1860 Deluxe has a pretty substantial beam and a 60″ bottom.
 The 60″ bottom is about the perfect blend of draft and stability, especially with flotation pods off the stern.
 One of the biggest things I was looking for in a jet boat was lower freeboard and a low transom for ease of rowing on those windy Missouri River days.
 While no jet boat rows like a drift boat, having a lower freeboard really does help in the wind.
 Paired with the Mercury 90/65, this boat really scoots when loaded with two anglers and gear.

-Custom Boat Work – Adipose Boatworks
+Jet Boat Build From Adipose Boatworks

 For this boat build I called on Adipose Boat works in Helena Montana to do the fab work.
 Adipose has done a fantastic job on my last two boats and I trust the work they do.
 The fit and finish and quality of their work speaks for itself.
 Adipose not only builds some of the finest drift boats they also specializes in Jet Boat Builds | Modifications.